Academic authorship: Growing number of authors per paper

 From the late 17th century to the 1920s, sole authorship was the norm, and the one-paper-one-author model worked well for distributing credit.
 Today, shared authorship is common in most academic disciplines, with the exception of the humanities, where sole authorship is still the predominant model.
-Between about 1980-2010 the average number of authors in medical papers increased, and perhaps tripled.
+Between about 1980 and 2010 the average number of authors in medical papers increased, and perhaps tripled.
 One survey found that in mathematics journals over the first decade of the 2000s, "the number of papers with 2, 3 and 4+ authors increased by approximately 50%, 100% and 200%, respectively, while single author papers decreased slightly."

 In particular types of research, including particle physics, genome sequencing and clinical trials, a paper's author list can run into the hundreds, referred to as "hyperauthorship".
 In 1998, the Collider Detector at Fermilab (CDF) adopted a (at that time) highly unorthodox policy for assigning authorship.
 CDF maintains a standard author list.
 All scientists and engineers working at CDF are added to the standard author list after one year of full-time work; names stay on the list until one year after the worker leaves CDF.
 Every publication coming out of CDF uses the entire standard author list, in alphabetical order.
 Other big collaborations, including most particle physics experiments, followed this model.

 In large, multi-center clinical trials authorship is often used as a reward for recruiting patients.
 A paper published in the New England Journal of Medicine in 1993 reported on a clinical trial conducted in 1,081 hospitals in 15 different countries, involving a total of 41,021 patients.
 There were 972 authors listed in an appendix and authorship was assigned to a group.
 In 2015, an article in high-energy physics was published describing the measurement of the mass of the Higgs boson based on collisions in the Large Hadron Collider; the article boasted 5,154 authors, the printed author list needed 24 pages.